Hi! We’re happy you’re here.

 InsideOPS brings OPS intranets together on a single modern web platform.
 All ministries and I+IT clusters/corporate areas have migrated their intranets to InsideOPS.

-Click Ministries, clusters and agencies
+Click Ministries, clusters and agencies.

 Username: ontario\iopsslpc